Engine coolant is a mixture of water and anti-freeze that helps to stop your engine overheating.

 When your car's moving, air flows through the radiator to keep your engine's temperature 'normal'.

 But if you stop – in a summer traffic jam, for example – your engine relies on its cooling fan to force air through the radiator.
-The fan's controlled by an electric thermostat and your car's engine management system.
+The fan's controlled by the coolant temperature sensor and your car's engine management system.

 Cooling fans in car engines should start up automatically.
-If they don't there may be a fault with the fan temperature sensor, the wiring or the fan itself.
+If they don't there may be a fault with the coolant temperature sensor, the wiring or the fan itself.

 Ask your local garage to give it the once over if you think there's a problem or your car is overheating.